 A: If you have cottonwood trees growing in the neighborhood, you should periodically inspect the coil fins of your outside AC unit for blockage by cotton produced by female trees.
 Many people do not realize that there are male plants and female plants in some plant families.
 Such plants, including cottonwood trees, are called dioecious.

-Male cottonwood trees produce pollen, while the female trees produce an abundance of seeds which are surrounded by ultralight white fluff hairs that look like cotton.
+Male cottonwood trees produce pollen, while the female trees produce an abundance of seeds which are surrounded by ultra-light white fluff hairs that look like cotton.
 The "cotton" is an appendage to help disperse the cottonwood seeds so they do not fall at the base of the mother tree.

 As seeds drop from the parent tree, they are carried by wind away from the mother tree.
 In fact, the tree seed that often stays in flight the longest is that of the cottonwood.
-The tiny seeds can be carried by air currents from anywhere between a minute and to a couple of days.
+The tiny seeds can be carried by air currents for several days.
 Unfortunately for us city dwellers who are creatures of comfort, the cottony-like seeds of cottonwood often end up clogging the coil fins of our central AC units.

-Be sure to keep the outdoor condensing unit free of cotton-wood seeds as well as grass clippings and dirt buildup.
+Be sure to keep the outdoor condensing unit free of cottonwood seeds as well as grass clippings and dirt buildup.
 Sufficient air cannot pass over the outdoor coil for proper cooling operation if it is clogged, which causes the unit to run longer and work harder.
-The coils can be easily washed down with a garden hose, but shut off power to the unit before you do so.
+The coils can be easily washed down with a garden hose but shut off power to the unit before you do so.